Houston CityPASS: Worth It or Nah?

 The girls love, love, LOVED the Cockrell Butterfly Center!
 Walking through a man-made jungle of vibrant flowers, waterfalls, and finding real butterflies is every little girl’s dream.

-Our last day in Houston was all about the kids!
-So, our first stop was the Houston Zoo!
-I must say, it is THE best zoo I have ever been to.
+Our first stop was the Houston Zoo and it is the best zoo I have ever been to!
 What truly set this zoo apart from others we have visited was that the animals interacted with us, especially the monkeys.

 One of the chimpanzees took a liking to our niece, Lexy, and would tap on the glass to get her attention.
 A man behind us kept trying to distract the monkey, but the chimp would shake her head no at him and point to Lexy instead.